Exploring The Spiritual But Not Religious Path Of Awakening.

 People who have grown up with religious dogma and beliefs that don’t seem to nourish them or align with what their soul says.

 They are questioning a spirituality that minimizes their life force energy rather than expanding it.
-Or have them living with traditional gender roles that aren’t meeting their soul’s desire to integrate both the masculine and feminine.
+They may also be living with traditional gender roles that aren’t meeting their soul’s desire to integrate both the masculine and feminine.
+In the article, Why Women Need To Ditch Their Conditioning To Say Hello To Their Souls, I explore how women’s health is being impacted by their conditioning.
+While this article focuses on women, all genders need to ditch their conditioning so they can fully express who they’re called to become.

 Sue Monk Kidd described these challenges powerfully in her book, The Dance of the Dissident Daughter: A Woman’s Journey from Christian Tradition to the Sacred Feminine.